 Legislative Priorities

-As the voice of aviation technical education, ATEC consistently advocates for common-sense law, particularly those influencing the Federal Aviation Administration (FAA), the Department of Education, and the aviation industry.
+As the voice of aviation technical education, ATEC consistently advocates for common-sense law, particularly those influencing the FAA, the Department of Education, and the aviation industry.
 ATEC's specific legislative priorities are outlined below:

 The ACS are a product of a highly successful, decades-long collaboration between the FAA and industry stakeholders to clearly define what a person needs to know, say, and do to obtain airman certification.
 ATEC asked Congress to ensure FAA Reauthorization Act provisions (Sec.
 406) are implemented including directing the agency to carry out industry recommendations on maintaining and updating ACS and engaging the ACS working group to continually approve the certification system including training and testing.

 In the 2018 FAA reauthorization bill, Congress established the Aviation Workforce Development Grants program, authorizing $10 million in funding for pilot and maintenance workforce development programs.
 The 2024 reauthorization bill (Sec.
 440) allocates $20 million for each of the three programs (pilot, maintenance, and manufacturing) for FY 2025 through 2028.
-ATEC encourages Congress to appropriate funding as set forth in the reauthorization legislation to support these programs.
+ATEC urges Congress to ensure all appropriated funds are distributed and to appropriate funding at the newly authorized levels to meet workforce demand.

 Forty percent of aviation technician school graduates do not take the exam necessary for FAA mechanic certification, with testing inaccessibility as a primary obstacle.
-Mechanic candidates face long wait times for written tests, while schools encounter delays and stringent requirements for on-site testing approval.
-Additionally, a shortage of Designated Mechanic Examiners (DMEs) exacerbates the issue, as some FAA offices are reluctant to approve more due to resource constraints.
-ATEC urges the FAA to increase access to written test centers, expand the Organization Designation Authorization (ODA) program to include examiner delegations, and provide DMEs with more flexibility to conduct tests at any Part 147 program nationwide.
+A shortage of Designated Mechanic Examiners (DMEs) exacerbates the issue, as some FAA offices are reluctant to approve more due to resource constraints.
+ATEC urges the FAA to approve more testing designees and make policy changes that adopt common examiner qualification requirements and provide DMEs with more flexibility to conduct tests at any part 147 program nationwide.

 For example, the Department of Homeland Security does not include all aviation maintenance programs to be considered a “STEM field of study,” which limits students’ ability to apply for visa extensions to work in the U.S. after graduation.
 Aviation technical program codes are absent from similar lists maintained by the Department of Labor, meaning they cannot take advantage of STEM-focused programming or all the downstream benefits of having that categorization.
 The council asks congressional representatives to support and encourage designation of aviation maintenance programs as STEM programs across all federal government agencies.